-Just like the Berkey, Alexapure filters have been tested to meet NSF/ ANSI standards, but do not hold that actual certification itself.
+Unlike Berkey, Alexapure filters have actually been tested to meet NSF/ ANSI standards, but do not hold that actual certification itself.

 Berkey water filter systems are moderately priced, like the majority of countertop water filters.
 They have a stainless steel design and are cylindrical in shape.
 There a number of different Berkey filter models, which increase in price with increased holding capacity.

 - The Big Berkey (2.25 gallons)